opensearch-project/documentation-website/STYLE_API_TEMPLATE.md

 ### Response fields

-For PUT and POST APIs: Define all allowable response fields that can be returned in the body of the response.
+For PUT and POST APIs: Define all allowable response fields that can be returned in the body of the response, and provide a one-sentence table introduction.

+The following table provides descriptions of the response fields returned in the body of the response.

 Field | Data Type | Description
 :--- | :--- | :---